Add an Item to a List in Python: append, extend, insert

 # [[-1, -2, -3], 200, 'a', 100, 'b', 400, 300, 'c']

-Note that insert() has an O(n) time complexity and can be inefficient.
+Keep in mind that insert() has O(n) time complexity, which may be inefficient for large lists.
 Refer to the official Python wiki for the computational complexity of various list operations:

 Insert a list into another list: slicing